Wagner boss Yevgeny Prigozhin confirmed dead in plane crash by Russian investigators

 Russian officials have opened an investigation into air traffic violations but have not disclosed any further details about the possible cause.

-Prigozhin’s plane crash comes just two months after his abortive mutiny on Russia’s top military chiefs, which culminated in a march on Moscow.
+Prigozhin’s plane crash comes just two months after his aborted mutiny on Russia’s top military chiefs, which culminated in a march on Moscow.

-President Vladimir Putin described that mutiny as a treacherous “stab in the back”, but later met with Prigozhin in the Kremlin and offered his condolences to the families of those that died in the crash.
+President Vladimir Putin described that mutiny as a treacherous “stab in the back”, but later met with Prigozhin in the Kremlin to strike a deal.

 Once a businessman with a catering empire and an ally of Putin since the 1990s, Prigozhin went on to establish the Wagner Group in 2014, the mercenary force that has fought many of the hardest battles in Ukraine.